case-contract-testing/contract-case/docs/maintainers/ImplementationPrinciples.md

 ## Internals

-- The only difference between test and verification is: Verification is multiple tests, while test is single tests.
+- The only difference between test and verification is: Verification is multiple tests, while test is a single test.
+The input to a single verification is the same as the input to a single test.
 - All matchers are only data, so they can be saved in the contract.
 - Matchers are recursive.
 Each matcher that has children also accepts matchers.
 - The context is also data, immutable (but may be replaced as you walk the matcher tree)